kammitama5/kammitama5.github.io/_posts/2020-08-15-Saturday-August-15th.md

 - Note: everyone in that group is *exceptional*.
 Once again, I was in a group where it was super intimidating because everyone is so ambitious, driven and basically a superstar.
 Many persons in the group have run a startup, or are running a startup, and have incredibly leadership skills.
   Every week, a speaker is brought in who is running a company, and we have discussions with them.
 The companies they run are varied, and it truly is a world-expanding experience.
 It gave me a lot to chew on.
+All of the speakers are chosen not only because they are super passionate and high achievers, but also because they are doing something disruptive and interesting in the Tech and Social Impact space.
+The speakers all had very different backgrouds, which was fascinating.
+They all had incredibly innovative solutions to problems.
 - On top of that, we had weekly activities, such as virtual yoga, Skribbl and persons gave lightning talks.
 - Again, I was in a group with exceptional individuals who were vulnerable about their lives, their accomplishments and their future goals.
   These individuals are *incredibly* resilient, and I feel super grateful to have been a part of this cohort.